Kee-nan/ASN3/README.md

 - 🔷 **Clear Visual Language** - Diamonds for features, circles for reviews.
 - 📊 **Sentiment Clusters** - Easily explore positive and negative feedback.
 - 📌 **Precise Traceability** - Know exactly when a feature was released and how users reacted.
-- ⚙️ **Designed for Stakeholders** - Useful for Product Managers, QA Analysts, UX Teams, etc.
+- ⚙️ **Designed for Stakeholders** - Useful for Product Managers, QA (Quality Assurance) Analysts, UX Teams, etc.
 - 🔍 **Interactive Insights** - Quickly drill down without switching tools.
 - 🧩 **Unified View** - All data in one place to save time and effort.